crimson-knight/i18n.cr/README.md

 #### Pluralization

-In English there are only one singular and one plural form for a given string, e.g. "1 message" and "2 messages" - for now yaml backend supports only this.
+In many languages — including English — there are only two forms, a singular and a plural, for a given string, e.g. "1 message" and "2 messages".
+Other languages (Arabic, Japanese, Russian and many more) have different grammars that have additional or fewer plural forms.

 The `count` interpolation variable has a special role in that it both is interpolated to the translation and used to pick a pluralization from the translations according to the pluralization rules defined by CLDR:

 ```yaml
 message: